muddydog25/fastpages_EthanT/_posts/2022-09-22-scrumreviewwk4.md

 - Completely demonstrates commits, syncs, and changes to each local server - as well as a permanent change to his fastpages website

 ### Grade & Final Statement
 Rohin, overall your video was detailed and was easy to follow along.
-Despite these successes, it was still well above the time limit (around 1 minute), for that I would have to give you a 2.6.
+Despite these successes, it was still well above the time limit of around 1 minute, for that I would have to give you a 2.6.

 ## Taiyo Iwazaki
 - Nice editing of the video itself